akageyama/efpp/README.md

 ## Usage
 efpp.py sample.e03 > sample.F90

-Here sample.e03 is a eFortran program, and sample.F90 is a standard Fortran 2003 program.
+where sample.e03 is an eFortran program, and sample.F90 is a standard Fortran 2003 program.

 ## Functions